Congenital Malformation of the Tricuspid Valve in Cats (Ebstein Anomaly, Tricuspid Valve Dysplasia)

 -

 Can cats with Ebstein anomaly live a normal life?
-The quality of life and life expectancy of cats with Ebstein anomaly vary depending on the severity of the condition.
-However, with appropriate treatment, many cats can live a relatively normal life.
+Quality of life and life expectancy in cats with Ebstein’s anomaly vary depending on the severity of the condition.
+With appropriate treatment, many cats can still live a relatively normal life.

 -